 You’ve Recently Had Dental Work

 Sometimes it is necessary for your dentist to carry out intrusive work on your teeth to make them as healthy as possible.
-Roots canals, crown fittings, and even some fillings can cause pain once you have undergone treatment and left your dentist surgery.
-After effects can include sensitivity to hot and cold food and drink.
-Your dentist will usually tell you to avoid consuming certain things during your recovery period.
+Roots canals, crown fittings, and even some fillings can cause a problem once you have undergone treatment and left your dental surgery.
+Your dentist will usually advise you to avoid consuming certain things during your recovery period.

-If you are still struggling with tooth sensitivity a while after treatment you should schedule a follow-up appointment with your dentist.
+If you are still struggling with sensitive teeth a while after treatment you should always schedule a follow-up appointment with your dentist.

 - The Bruxism Association.
 What Is Bruxism?
 Available online: http://www.bruxism.org.uk/what-is-bruxism.php